People

 Jessica Baumann.
 Jessica entered the role of Lake Gaston Extension Associate in July 2018.
 Originally from Georgia, she received her B.S. degree in Biology from Augusta State University.
 She then went on to receive her M.S. degree in Fisheries and Wildlife from NCSU in 2007 working with Dr. Tom Kwak and researching the diets of introduced Flathead Catfish in NC.
 After receiving her M.S. degree, she worked with the NC Wildlife Resources Commission as a fisheries biologist and focused on recreational fisheries management in Piedmont reservoirs.
 In her current role, Jess delivers extension programming to Lake Gaston stakeholders with a focus on aquatic plant management and related aquatic issues.

 Logan Wilson.
 Logan is a Research Assistant in the Aquatic Plant Management Program.
-He graduated with a B.S. in Agricultural Science from NCSU in 2018.
+He conducts research trials, supervises aquatic vegetation field surveys, and works closely with graduate students.
+Logan graduated with a B.S. in Agricultural Science from NCSU in 2018.

 Graduate Students

 Kara Foley.
+Kara is a Ph.D. student at NCSU and is also employed as a Research Specialist.
 Kara earned a B.S. in Environmental Science from the University of New Hampshire in 2016.
 After completion of her degree, Kara interned for the Exotic Species Program at the New Hampshire Department of Environmental Services where she was inspired to continue her studies in the aquatic plant management field.
-Currently, Kara is working on an M.S. degree and is co-majoring in Crop and Soil Science as well as Fisheries, Wildlife and Conservation Biology.
+Kara is co-majoring in Crop and Soil Science as well as Fisheries, Wildlife and Conservation Biology.
 Her research is focused on aquatic plant management in the US Army Corps of Engineers Wilmington District reservoirs.

 Project Alumni